lizmat/articles/towards-a-Raku-Foundation-2.md

 Which basicaly meant that we were trying to put a round peg into a square hole.
 So it was really like "Notary says no!".

 The notary was willing to provide a version of the Articles of Association that they would find acceptable, based on the Articles of Association that we provided.
 This took another few weeks of back-and-forth in Dutch, which was followed up by discussions of the translation between the prospective board members in English.
-In the end an agreement was reached, which you can now read as the official [Artcles of Association](https://raku.foundation/ArticlesOfAssociation) ([Statuten]](https://raku.foundation/Statuten) - Dutch version) - Dutch version).
+In the end an agreement was reached, which you can now read as the official [Artcles of Association](https://raku.foundation/ArticlesOfAssociation) ([Statuten](https://raku.foundation/Statuten) - Dutch version).

 ### Getting Notarization